-English is taught on a daily basis through specific lessons in writing and reading but is also prominent in the school’s enquiry based curriculum, where pupils can apply and enhance their English skills in a range of different ways across a broad range of subjects.
+English is taught on a daily basis through specific lessons in writing and reading but is also prominent in the school’s foundation curriculum, where pupils can apply and enhance their English skills in a range of different ways across a broad range of subjects.
 Our aim is to develop the pupils’ abilities and confidence in communicating for different purposes and this often allows them to express themselves using their key strengths.

 As a school we have adopted “The Write Stuff” by Jane Considine to bring clarity to the mechanics of writing.
 ‘The Write Stuff’ follows a method called ‘Sentence Stacking’ which refers to the fact that sentences are stacked together and organised to engage children with short, intensive moments of learning that they can then immediately apply to their own writing.
 This approach makes sure that all of our children are exposed to high quality texts that stimulate quality responses to reading, high quality writing and purposeful speaking and listening opportunities.
 Our curriculum ensures that all children have plenty of opportunities to write for different purposes.
 We encourage writing through all curriculum areas and use quality reading texts to model examples of good writing.
 We believe that children need lots of rich speaking and drama activities to give them the imagination and the experiences that will equip them to become good writers.